Keeping Up Appearances—Senior Hygiene

 At Senior LIFE, our work is centered around our members.

-The LIFE Program is designed to keep your loved one at home for as long as possible, and to help bring more joy, security, and freedom.
+The LIFE Program is designed to keep your senior loved one at home for as long as possible, and to help bring more joy, security, and freedom.
+Assisting with home care and the tasks of daily living are a vital part of our services.

-As a member of Senior LIFE, your aging loved one receives comprehensive care, including a variety of services.
+As a member of Senior LIFE, your senior loved one receives comprehensive senior care, including a variety of services.

 Categories: Aging At Home